admhpr/oversight/content/blog/rust-variables-and-mutability.md

 ## First Steps

-Variables in rust are [immutable](https://www.dictionary.com/browse/immutable) by default. a helpful hint by the language to write code that is easy to follow and unwanted side effects are reduced.
+Variables in rust are [immutable](https://www.dictionary.com/browse/immutable) by default. a helpful hint by the language to write code that is easy to follow and avoid any unwanted side effects are reduced.

 Once a immutable variable is bound to a name, it cannot change.
-Let's have a quick look at what that means,
+Let's have a quick look at what that means.

 `src/main.rs`
 ```rust